cmackler/MAMP-Automated-WordPress-Install-Script/README.md

 # MAMP Automated Wordpress Install Script

-Installs WordPress Automatically through OSX terminal.
+Installs the latest version of WordPress Automatically through OSX terminal.

 1. Copy the script into your /usr/local/bin folder.
 This allows you to run the AWIS command globally.
 2. Run the AWIS script in terminal.